kingdomseed/jhp-portfolio/docs/IMAGE-METADATA-SYSTEM.md

 3. **Storing presentation data**: Maintains metadata for optimal display in the masonry grid
 4. **Supporting filtering**: Provides category and tag metadata for gallery filtering
 5. **Enhancing the UX**: Enables smooth, responsive display of images with proper proportions
+6. **Path normalization**: Works with the `getOptimizedImagePath` utility to ensure consistent use of optimized WebP images

 This system operates through a build-time process that generates a centralized JSON file containing metadata for all images, which is then consumed by the frontend components.